tabiya-tech/taxonomy-model-application/README.md

 🎉 Thank you for considering contributing to the Taxonomy Model App! 🎉

+## Deployment Guidelines

+🚀 For deployment guidelines, please refer to the [Deployment Guidelines](deployment-guidelines.md) 🚀

 ### Code Quality

 We aim to achieve the following metrics on SonarCloud: